Resources For LGBT+ Students

 If you decide not to come out, you might have questions about how to protect your privacy at work.
 For example, for a transgender job seeker, can you put your chosen name on you resume, or does it have to be your legal name?
 (The answer is that since a resume isn’t a legal document, you can do whatever makes you most comfortable, like using your chosen name or using some combination of initials.
 Just make sure any references and previous employers the hiring company might contact will recognize whatever name they call you.
 However, your employer will need your legal name for things like background checks and taxes.)
 Or if you’ve previously had valuable work or volunteer experience at LGBT+ organizations, how can you include that on your resume to increase your marketability without outing yourself?
 (Consider using vaguer terms, such as “Campus diversity organization” instead of “Queer Student Union,” or re-organizing your resume so that it highlights what you’ve done instead of where you’ve done it.)
 We’d be happy to help you with any of these questions and tasks.

 Being expected to “look professional” for an interview, career, internship, or presentation is a universal challenge.
 But it’s one that’s often even more of a challenge, and carries much higher stakes, for trans and gender-nonconforming people, who have to balance the need to look professional and be taken seriously with the need to present their gender in a way that feels comfortable and honest to them.
 If you want help with this, you’re welcome to schedule an appointment with Brooke Hunter, a career advisor here at CLBR who identifies as queer and would be happy to help you brainstorm or give outfit feedback.
-We also encourage you to reach out to trans and gender-nonconforming peer groups at Reed for support and ideas, or, as odd as this may sound as career advice, to check out Pinterest boards like these: (1) (2).
+We also encourage you to reach out to trans and gender-nonconforming peer groups at Reed for support and ideas.
 In addition, here are a couple articles you may find helpful:

 - Gender Neutral Interview and Business Clothing, an article by Alison Doyle, one of the career industry’s most highly-regarded experts.